jundalisay/pp/content/en/services/match.md

 ---
 linkTitle: Match
-title: "ISAIAH Match"
+title: "Superphysics Match"
 wow: "Not Just for Matchmaking"
 # Find the right match.
 Or just avoid the bad ones"
-description: "ISAIAH Match is our personality matching system for education, jobs, products, fake news, and relationships, as a part of a new morality-based socio-economic system"
+description: "Superphysics Match is our personality matching system for education, jobs, products, fake news, and relationships, as a part of a new morality-based socio-economic system"
 image: "/graphics/match.jpg"
 youtube: 5alMsLDgc00
 mobile: true